 We will only hold your personal information for as long as necessary for business purposes or if we are required to keep it by law.

-You can find out how long we keep data on the following link:
+You can find out how long we keep data using the quick link above.

 You can ask to see what data we hold about you and ask to be sent a copy.
 This is called a Subject Access Request.
-Submit a request online.
+Submit a request online through My Account.

 Subject Access Requests will be free of charge unless there is a lot of work or a lot of photocopying and postage, which we are allowed to charge a reasonable fee for.